BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 **Created Adversary:** [Process Fatigue](#adversary-process-fatigue)

-_The following optional steps can be added to this procedure to improve its robustness and its security._

-_Each optional step addresses certain adversaries, but adding them ultimately adds to the [Process Fatigue](#adversary-process-fatigue) of the entire procedure, so care should be taken to ensure that new steps are both important and understood._
+_The following optional steps can be added to this procedure to improve its robustness and its security.
+Each optional step addresses certain adversaries: they might be added if you know those adversaries to be a problem for your personal custody scenario, or if you identify the adversaries through the risk-modeling system outlined in this book.
+However, beware: adding optional staeps ultimately adds to the [Process Fatigue](#adversary-process-fatigue) of the entire procedure, so care should be taken to ensure that new steps are both important and understood._

 **_Optional Steps:_**